rockysaikia730/ODE_Solver/README.md

     - `derivative_expressions`
     - `derivative_shape`
     Providing a derivative is optional, but advised when wanting to use implicit methods.

+10. **`method`**
+    Defines the method that will be used when solving the problem.
+It is not passed on to the ode, but to the solver.

 Any other keys are ignored at this stage, although support for additional parameters can be added later.